-“Many of the symptoms of gynecological cancer are easily overlooked, because they’re so commonplace,” explains Kate Stampler, DO, gynecologist with Main Line Gynecologic Oncology at Lankenau Medical Center.
-“Symptoms like bloating, abdominal pain, and constipation could all easily be attributed to everyday health concerns, so many women are quick to brush them off.”
+"Many gynecological cancer symptoms are easily overlooked because they're so commonplace," explains David Holtz, MD, gynecologic oncologist at Main Line Gynecologic Oncology.
+"Symptoms like bloating, abdominal pain and constipation could all easily be attributed to everyday health concerns, so many women are quick to brush them off."

 - Vaginal bleeding or discharge